Australian Retriever: The Unique Breed of Dog You Didn’t Know Existed

 These pups are bigger than their ancestors.
 Both Australian Shepherds and Golden Retrievers are medium-sized dogs, with a maximum height of 23 inches.
 However, their hybrid child stands about 30 inches tall.

-Australian Retriever maintenance and cost
+Australian Retriever Maintenance and Cost

 Australian Retrievers are high-maintenance dogs when it comes to their grooming needs.
 These pups have long, coarse fur.
 Same as its parents, the Aussie Retriever has a double-layered coat.
 The inner coat serves as an insulator, while the outer one waterproofs the dog.
 Because of this, Golden Shepherds do well in both summer and winter.